WP-Autoplugin/abilities-inspector/readme.txt

 3. Go to Tools → Abilities Inspector.

 == Changelog ==

+= 0.3.1 =
+* Better handling of disabled abilities.

 = 0.3.0 =
 * Added counter to see how many times an ability is used across the site.